Puffball101961/matrixticker/README.md

 RGB Matrix Crypto and Stock Ticker based on a Raspberry Pi Uses a Raspberry Pi 3A+, 2 32x64 RGB matrices to form a 32x128 display, connected to the Pi with the Adafruit RGB Matrix HAT with RTC.

+# Development Temporarily Paused
+Little to no updates will be pushed during this time due to studying for VCE exams.
+Expect development to resume December 2023/January 2024

 A (nearly) complete rewrite is in progress!
 The new code architecture will be a lot more modular, allowing for much easier custom additions to the ticker.
 Features expected to come with (or soon after) this update include: